collective/plone.recipe.varnish/README.rst

     - 5.1: uses 5.1.3, will stick to 5.1.x
     - 5.2: uses 5.2.1, will stick to 5.2.x
     - 5: uses 5.2.1, will stick to 5.x
+    - 6: uses 6.1.1, will stick to 6.x

     The exact version and the default version may be changed in future release of this recipe.

+``extra_options``
+    This parameter is part of zc.recipe.cmmi and can be used to insert extra options to the ./configure part of building Varnish.
+For example to skip building documentation, add ``--with-sphinx-build=false``.

 VCL Configuration Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~